IceWhaleTech/ZimaOS/README.md

 <div align="center">
 <img src="./assets/zima.svg" width="100">

-# ZimaOS Public Beta Program
+# ZimaOS Open Beta Program

 </div>

-Welcome to join the public beta program of ZimaOS.
+Welcome to join the open beta program of ZimaOS.
 ZimaOS is evolved from CasaOS, and we have built a release version of ZimaOS for better hardware compatibility and update experience.
 It will perfectly adapt to the Zima series hardware and also be compatible with x86-64 systems with UEFI.

 It is built using Buildroot and has stable OTA update functionality.
 Based on CasaOS, we have built a series of new applications.
 You can find the specific differences between it and CasaOS from the table below: